Psych Garden’s Approach to Addiction Treatment

 What is Addiction

 There are many ways out of addiction.
 The right way for you may be different for others.
-Treatment follows careful diagnosis and the individualized compassionate application of evidence based strategies.
+Treatment follows the careful diagnosis and the individualized compassionate application of evidence-based strategies.
 Contrary to common belief, abstinence is not always necessary.
-It is possible for people to learn to use moderately, though for some this may be so difficult that the effort, struggle and consequences of use is just not worth it.
+It is possible for people to learn to use moderately, though for some this may be so difficult that the effort, struggle and consequences of use are just not worth it.
 This is a decision only the person struggling can make.

 What are the Benefits of Addiction Treatment?